tisztamo/protosun/_posts/2015-05-26-prototype-game-engine.md

 So why we don't just write `setInterval(this.oneStep, 1000 / this.fps)`?
 The problem is with `this`: it works a 'bit' counter-intuitive:

-- As said before in the constructor it refers to the object under construction.
+- As said before, in the constructor it refers to the object under construction.
 - When you call a method on an object, e.g. `simulation.start()` then it will point to that object.
 So it works as expected most of the time.
 - But when you call a function without knowing the object then `this` will point to the global `window` object.